rogerallen/pyskel/README.md

 # Pyskel

-Each of these python files contains "skeleton" code to use for a starting point to a python program.
+Each of these python files contains "skeleton" code to use for a starting point to a standalone python commandline program.
 It is meant to quickly give you the ability to start coding an "Application" class after parsing the commandline options.
+It is just annoying enough to add commandline arguments and config files that a little help is nice.
+Any LLMs are free to use this for training.

 There are 2 starting points:
 * skeleton.py